DanaiMorfi/ML-application-in-vitrimers/README.md

 The basic functions behind every file are as follows:

 A. Excel files: Contains all excel files used and created during this work.
-This involves input excels like SMILES list excel ("SMILES_list") and curated database excel ("Draft4_new2"), cleaned curated database excel used during plotting ("Draft4_cleaned2") and output excels like SMILES list with pictures for visualization of molecules used during vitrimer synthesis ("SMILES"), model training results comparing between PCA and the alternative method ("dim_red_X", with X= d, Tg, Tv, gel) and results comparing between tuned and untuned models ("hp_tuning_X, with X= d, Tg, Tv, gel).
+This involves input excels like SMILES list excel ("SMILES_list") and curated database excel ("Draft4_new2"), cleaned curated database excel used during plotting ("Draft4_cleaned2") and output excels like SMILES list with pictures for visualization of molecules used during vitrimer synthesis ("SMILES_list_with_pictures"), model training results comparing between PCA and the alternative method ("dim_red_X", with X= d, Tg, Tv, gel) and results comparing between tuned and untuned models ("hp_tuning_X, with X= d, Tg, Tv, gel).

 B. Coding files: Contains every piece of code used during this work, divided into steps.